Speed Racer (film)

-Speed Racer is a 2008 sports action comedy film written and directed by the Wachowskis, based on the 1966 manga series by Tatsuo Yoshida.
-The film, an international co-production between the United States and Germany, stars Emile Hirsch, Christina Ricci, John Goodman, Susan Sarandon, Matthew Fox, Roger Allam, Benno Fürmann, Hiroyuki Sanada, Rain, and Richard Roundtree.
-The plot revolves around Speed Racer, an 18-year-old automobile racer who follows his apparently deceased brother's career, choosing to remain loyal to his family and their company Racer Motors, which causes difficulties after he refuses a contract that E.P.
+Speed Racer is a 2008 American sports action comedy film written and directed by the Wachowskis, based on the 1966 manga series by Tatsuo Yoshida.
+The film stars Emile Hirsch, Christina Ricci, John Goodman, Susan Sarandon, Matthew Fox, Roger Allam, Benno Fürmann, Hiroyuki Sanada, Rain, and Richard Roundtree.
+The plot revolves around Speed Racer, an 18-year-old automobile racer who follows his apparently deceased older brother's career, choosing to remain loyal to his family and their company, Racer Motors, which causes difficulties after he refuses a contract that E.P.
 Arnold Royalton, owner of Royalton Industries, offers him.

 A live-action Speed Racer film had been in development hell since 1992.
 In 2006, producer Joel Silver and the Wachowskis began production on the film.
 Speed Racer was shot in and around Potsdam and Berlin from June to August 2007.

 Speed Racer premiered on April 26, 2008, at the Nokia Theater in Los Angeles, and was released in the United States on May 9, by Warner Bros.
 Pictures.
-The film received mixed reviews from critics, and was considered a box office disappointment, grossing $94 million against a $120 million budget.
+The film received mixed reviews from critics and was a box office failure, grossing $94 million against a $120 million budget.
+In later years, the film would garner a strong cult following among filmmakers and audiences.
 It was nominated in three categories at the Teen Choice Awards.

 Plot

 Speed Racer is a young man passionate about automobile racing.
 His parents, Pops and Mom, run Racer Motors, which involves his brother Spritle, their pet chimpanzee Chim Chim, mechanic Sparky, and his girlfriend Trixie.
-He also idolizes his late brother Rex, who was killed racing in the Casa Cristo 5000, a deadly cross-country rally.
+He also idolizes his late older brother Rex, who was killed racing in the Casa Cristo 5000, a deadly cross-country rally.
 Now starting his own career, Speed is rapidly gaining fame with his brother's Mach 5 and his own T-180 car, the Mach 6, while focusing on racing and family.
 One day, E.P.
 Arnold Royalton, CEO of Royalton Industries, offers Speed a luxurious lifestyle in exchange for racing with him; Speed declines due to his father's distrust of corporations.

 Angered, Royalton reveals that key races have been fixed by corporate interests, including himself.
 As a show of power, Royalton has one of his drivers crash Speed's Mach 6 during a race, and also has Racer Motors sued for intellectual property infringement.
 Speed can retaliate through Inspector Detector, head of a corporate crimes division, since fellow racer Taejo Togokahn has evidence to indict Royalton but will only share it if Speed and the masked Racer X race for his team in the forthcoming Casa Cristo 5000, which could raise his family's racing business stock and block a Royalton buyout.
 Speed accepts but keeps it secret from his family, and Detector's team makes defensive modifications to the Mach 5 for the race.